DOME-4-0/hackathon-3/docs/script.md

 6. OpenModel-DOME 4.0 case (Casper, Jesper, Owain?, Monica?)
 7. VIPCOAT-DOME 4.0 Case (Casper)--> (is this the same as point 6?)
 8. address one of the use cases in details...need more details, e.g. from CMCL
+  * CMCL connector provides emission simulation data
+  * given the label (e.g. CO or SO2), search Chemeo and/or Pubchem GHS for more data
+  * combine them in a Jupyter notebook (a new "app")
-9. integrate applications (like the ones from the success stories ) using containerisation
+10. integrate applications (like the ones from the success stories ) using containerisation
-10. hands on visualisation session (Roberto, and Adham)
+11. hands on visualisation session (Roberto, and Adham)
-11. Docuementation building from a user perspective (Willem/Bijan)
+12. Docuementation building from a user perspective (Willem/Bijan)